Jordan Historical Museum of the Twenty: The Fry House

 When Jacob Fry and his family left Pennsylvania in 1800, he was one of more than 30 families seeking religious freedom and the good farming said to be had in Upper Canada.
 Of German Mennonite background, the families were hardworking, faithful, and very community oriented.
 Jacob settled first near Grimsby, but soon was convinced by his wife to move to Vineland in 1815, to be close to the other families who had settled there.

 The house he built, with its central chimney plan and double attic, was based on medieval German architecture, and was a statement of the strong traditions of his community.
 The Fry family lived in it until 1895, when, typical of the conservative lifestyle of these people, a brick home was built less than 200 yards away.
 The little log house was left as a playhouse for the children, and even served time as a chicken house.

 In the late 1950s, a group of volunteers rescued the house, and moved it down to its current site on the museum grounds.
-It was restored, and turned into a showcase for the artifacts and lifestyle of the Fry family, including the weaver Samuel Fry, the only one of Jacob's sons who ended up living in the house.
-Samuel went to Pennsylvania around 1830 to learn the weaving trade in more detail, and on his return, he actually married Anna, the daughter of his father's second wife!
+It was restored, and turned into a showcase for the artifacts and lifestyle of the Fry family, including the weaver Samuel Fry, the only one of Jacob's sons who lived in the house.

+Samuel went to Pennsylvania around 1830 to learn the weaving trade in more detail, and on his return, he married Anna, the daughter of his father's second wife.
 Samuel was a well-known local weaver, producing beautiful coverlets and other items.
 He also has the distinction of being the best-documented early weaver known, with his original pattern and account books, as well as his wedding suit, still in existence.

 The house became renowned for having the most complete set of original furnishings in a pioneer-craftsman's home.
 Of particular interest are the beautiful schranks (clothespresses or wardrobes) made by Jacob Fry.
 The pieces produced by Jacob Fry, along with those of some other local cabinetmakers of Pennsylvania German Mennonite origin, launched the interest in antiques in Niagara.

 The house has undergone a complete restoration, and now offers summer visitors the opportunity to experience a tour with costumed interpreters, including a peek upstairs at some of the beds originally used by the Fry family.
 The beds are made up in the traditional Pennsylvania German manner.

 Harvest Pioneer Day

-The first Pioneer Day was held as a Canadian Centennial Year (1967) event, as a festival designed to highlight and showcase the traditions of the area's past through demonstrations of the crafts, skills, and activities of local settlers.
-The festival has been held every year since, and is held on the Saturday before Canadian Thanksgiving.
+The first Harvest Pioneer Day was held as a Canadian Centennial Year (1967) event, as a festival designed to highlight and showcase the traditions of the area's past through demonstrations of the crafts, skills, and activities of local settlers.
+The festival has been held every year since, and is held on the third Saturday of September.